Apple unveils new iPhones, Apple Watches and AirPods – KION546

 The biggest surprise, however, may be the price: The iPhone 14 and 14 Plus will start at $799 and $899, respectively, the same starting prices as last year’s models.
 The iPhone 14 Pro and Pro Max start at $999 and $1099, respectively, also unchanged from the year prior.
 Analysts widely predicted Apple would hike the price of the premium models by $100.

-“It is impressive that Apple has maintained year-on-year pricing parity on the new iPhone 14 devices in the US,” said Leo Gebbie, principal analyst, connected devices at CCS Insight.
+“It is impressive that Apple has maintained year-on-year pricing parity on the new iPhone 14 devices in the US,” said Ben Wood, chief analyst at market research firm CCS Insight.
 “We had anticipated that inflation, increased production and component costs, and other expenses such as more expensive shipping would have led Apple to increase its retail pricing.”

 For Apple, the stakes are always high to convince customers to upgrade devices, and especially the iPhone, which remains its central product.
 That task is potentially made more difficult this year by broader economic jitters, including fears of a looming recession.

-Note: Correction: An earlier version of this story attributed a quote to the wrong analyst at CCS Insight.